About the power provided through USB-A ports

 If you have multiple supported devices that require additional power, an Apple LED Cinema display can supply additional power to a device connected directly to the display.

-Confirming power usage in System Profiler
+Confirming power usage in System Information

 - Use a USB hub that comes with a power adapter.